 In 2015, StubHub reversed its all-in pricing due to declining sales.

-In 2015, The United Kingdom revised rules for secondary ticket sellers, requiring that sellers include row and seat numbers.
+In 2015, the United Kingdom revised rules for secondary ticket sellers, requiring that sellers include row and seat numbers.
 StubHub pledged to improve the information provided to customers.

 In 2016, StubHub had revenues of approximately US$940 million.

-In 2017, StubHub signed a 3-year, US$15 million deal with the Philadelphia 76ers to put a patch on players' jerseys beginning in the 2017-2018 season.
+In 2017, StubHub signed a 3-year, US$15 million deal with the Philadelphia 76ers to put a patch on players' jerseys, marking the first company to purchase a jersey advertisement patch with one of the big four American sports leagues.

 In 2017, the CMA raided StubHub's offices to acquire information for the investigation and subsequently expanded its scope to include advertising for tickets not yet in stock and high-pressure sales tactics.